usrme/vagrant-chef-server/README.md

 ## [Unreleased]
 ### Changed
 - Minimize the number of commands users have to input after Vagrant finishes `up`
-- Add more information to README.md
+- Add more information to README.md (or improve overall)

+## [0.0.2] – 2017-01-14
+### Changed
+- Vagrantfile includes Ubuntu 16.04 box instead of deprecated Wheezy box
+- Bash scripts point to newer version of Chef Server and Chef Development Kit
+- Chef Server and workstation run commands no longer reference non-existing .pem file

 ## [0.0.1] – 2016-05-28
 ### Added